-Aide who testified against Trump escorted out of White House
+Trump ousts officials who testified in impeachment inquiry

+WASHINGTON (AP) — Taking swift and harsh action against those who crossed him, President Donald Trump on Friday ousted two government officials who had delivered damaging testimony during his impeachment hearings.
+Trump made the moves just two days after his acquittal by the Senate.

-WASHINGTON (AP) — The decorated soldier and national security aide who played a central role in the Democrats’ impeachment case against President Donald Trump was escorted out of the White House complex on Friday, according to his lawyer, who said he was asked to leave in retaliation for “telling the truth.”
+First came news that Trump had ousted Lt.
+Col Alexander Vindman, the decorated soldier and national security aide who played a central role in the Democrats’ impeachment case.
+He was escorted out of the White House complex Friday, according to his lawyer, who said he was asked to leave in retaliation for “telling the truth.”

 “The truth has cost Lt.
 Col. Alexander Vindman his job, his career, and his privacy,” David Pressman, an attorney for Vindman, said in a statement.
+The Army said in a statement that Vindman and his twin brother, Lt.
+Col. Yevgeny Vindman, who also was asked to leave his job as a White House lawyer on Friday, had been reassigned to the Army.

+Next came word that Gordon Sondland, Trump’s ambassador to the European Union, also was out.

+“I was advised today that the President intends to recall me effective immediately as United States Ambassador to the European Union,” Sondland said in a statement.

 “He did what any member of our military is charged with doing every day: he followed orders, he obeyed his oath, and he served his country, even when doing so was fraught with danger and personal peril,” Pressman said.
 “And for that, the most powerful man in the world — buoyed by the silent, the pliable, and the complicit — has decided to exact revenge.”